-Michael Menchaca’s images utilize the framework of ancient Meso-American codices and European Bestiaries to preserve modern cultural events in an invented mythology.
-His personalized index of animal archetypes recount stories of class inequality, civil rights cases, and the distribution of privileges within the Americas.
-Narrative pattern designs influenced by multiple cultural histories set the stage for Menchaca's compositions; while recurring motifs encourage multiple interpretations.
-He exhibits his work in immersive installations that apply a combination of printmaking, painting, and digital animation; exploring LatinX identities in a 21st century American landscape.
+Michael Menchaca’s images blend the framework of ancient Meso-American codices, European Bestiaries, and Japanese Video games with the seductive digital interfaces of Surveillance Capitalism.
+His personalized index of animal archetypes assist in translating, preserving, and mythologizing contemporary stories of social and economic inequality, racial prejudice, and digital surveillance.
+Narrative pattern designs influenced by cultural conquest patterns set the stage for Menchaca's compositions; while recurring motifs encourage multiple interpretations.
+He exhibits his work in immersive installations that apply a combination of printmaking, painting, and digital animation; exploring LatinX identities in a digital 21st century American landscape.